jlfaucher/executor5-bulk/docs/trunk/tools/oorexxdocs_Jenkins/Readme.txt

 https://build.oorexx.org/

-Currently the documentation is built on macOS Catalina (10.15), the utilities in this folder are used on top of what is installed from oorexxdocs_macOS folder
+Currently the documentation is built on macOS Sonoma (14.6.1), the utilities in this folder are used on top of what is installed from oorexxdocs_macOS folder

 Should there be a need to move to another platform this can serve as a template.